Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 Although these equations of motion reduce to Newton's equations for $\hslash = 0$, they can be integrated only in patches if $\hslash\neq0$.
 This restriction is due to the generally multi-valued nature of $x(t)$ and $p(t)$ and to the singularities at $p = 0$ and $\dot{x} = 0$.

 The equations of motion~\eqref{eqns of motion 1dof} comprise a non-linear system that is third order in the time derivatives of both $x$ and $p$.
 Therefore, a set of six initial values are required to determine a solution.
 In addition to the two Newtonian initial values, $x_{0}^{}$ and $p_{0}^{}$, four non-Newtonian initial values, $\dot{x}_{0}^{}$, $\ddot{x}_{0}^{}$, $\dot{p}_{0}^{}$, and $\ddot{p}_{0}^{}$, are also required.
-Note that in the Hamilton-Jacobi formulation above, the world-line equation~\eqref{world-line 1dof} also contains a set of six data elements: $E$, $x_{0}^{}$, $p_{0}^{}$, $(p_{x}^{})_{0}^{}$, $(t_{x}^{})_{0}^{}$, and $(t_{xx}^{})_{0}^{}$.
-With the help of the energy equation~\eqref{energy x-deriv}, the four non-Newtonian initial values can be expressed in terms of the Hamilton-Jacobi data as follows:
+Note that in the Hamilton--Jacobi formulation above, the world-line equation~\eqref{world-line 1dof} also contains a set of six data elements: $E$, $x_{0}^{}$, $p_{0}^{}$, $(p_{x}^{})_{0}^{}$, $(t_{x}^{})_{0}^{}$, and $(t_{xx}^{})_{0}^{}$.
+With the help of the energy equation~\eqref{energy x-deriv}, the four non-Newtonian initial values can be expressed in terms of the Hamilton--Jacobi data as follows: